AmericanAirlines/Hangar/README.md

 #### Viewing/Editing the DB
 If you'd like a visual way of viewing or editing your local database, try using [TablePlus](https://tableplus.com).

+#### Creating and Editing Configuration Items
+If you want to use the app with all the functionalities you need to edit the configuration items.
+As it is stated above you can use apps similar to TablePlus or Postman.

+After downloading the app create a new connection with the Host and Port information, Database user and password you specified during Postgres installation.
+When the connection is successful navigate to the Configuration table and change the supportRequestQueueActive and teamRegistrationActive values to true.

 ## Starting the App
 The best way to start the app and work on it is by using `npm run dev`, which will start the app and then restart the app whenever a TypeScript file changes.
 After modifying a non-Typescript file, restart the app by typing `rs` into the same terminal you ran `npm run dev` from and then hitting return.